 The Company's financial instruments consist of cash and cash equivalents, amounts receivable, deposits, investments and accounts payable and other liabilities.
 Interest income is recorded in the statement of operations and comprehensive loss.
 Cash and cash equivalents, as well as amounts receivable, are classified as loans and receivables, and accounts payable and other liabilities are classified as other financial liabilities and recorded at amortized cost using the effective interest rate method.
 In addition, any impairment of loans and receivables is deducted from amortized cost.
-Investments include warrants which have been classified as Financial assets at fair value through profit or loss ("FVTPL") and as such are stated at fair value with any changes in fair value recognized in profit or loss.
-The investments also include shares which have been classified as Available-for-sale financial assets and are carried at fair value with changes in fair value recognized in profit and loss.
+The investments also include shares which have been classified as financial assets at Fair Value in Other Comprehensive Income ("FVOCI") and are carried at fair value with changes in fair value recognized in other comprehensive income.